Being a call center agent isn’t an easy job.

 But you can’t achieve this if your call center agents are unmotivated or dissatisfied.

-So how do you motivate your employees?
+So how do you motivate your employees or customer service team?

 To answer this question, we first need to understand how motivation works.